Radio buttons allow users to select exactly one choice from a group.

 - Customize accessibly.
-If you customize the radio buttons, ensure they continue to meet the the accessibility requirements that apply to all form controls.
+If you customize the radio buttons, ensure they continue to meet the accessibility requirements that apply to all form controls.

 Use fieldset and legend.
-Group related radio buttons
+Group related radio buttons together with

 <fieldset>and describe the group with

 Use proper labels and attributes.
-Each radio button
+Each radio button should have a

 <label>.
 Associate the two by matching the